Murders of Susan and Kimberly Pittman

 On April 11, 2002, in Savannah, Georgia, a mother-daughter pair, Susan and Kimberly Pittman, were attacked and murdered by two men.
-The murderers, Darryl Scott Stinski (born June 1983) and Dorian Frank O'Kelley (born October 1981), had tortured both victims and even raped 13-year-old Kimberly before setting their house on fire; Kimberly died as a result of smoke inhalation while her 41-year-old mother Susan succumbed to fatal assault and knife wounds.
+The murderers, Darryl Scott Stinski (born June 21, 1983) and Dorian Frank O'Kelley (born October 11, 1981), tortured both victims and raped 13-year-old Kimberly before setting their house on fire; Kimberly died as a result of smoke inhalation while her 41-year-old mother Susan succumbed to fatal assault and knife wounds.
 O'Kelley and Stinski were both found guilty of the double murder and sentenced to death in 2005 and 2007 respectively.
 Both men are currently on death row awaiting their executions at the Georgia Diagnostic and Classification State Prison.

 Murders

 On April 11, 2002, a mother-daughter pair were tortured and murdered by two men at their home in Savannah, Georgia.

 On the night before the double murder, the two killers, Dorian Frank O'Kelley and Darryl Scott Stinski, attempted to break into a nearby residence to commit burglary, but their plan was aborted after an alarm went off, which forced the duo to flee the house.
 Afterwards, the pair selected another house for their next attempt.
 At the time when O'Kelley and Stinski broke into their second house, 41-year-old Susan Pittman (October 7, 1960 – April 11, 2002) and her 13-year-old daughter Kimberly Pittman (September 16, 1988 – April 11, 2002) were both present inside the house.

 Upon entering the house, O'Kelley and Stinski cut off the electricity in the house and while both the Pittmans were asleep, the pair first attacked Susan by beating her with a flashlight and walking cane.
 Subsequently, Stinski went to Kimberly's room to subdue the girl, who was awakened by her mother's screams, and took her upstairs to stop her from continuing to hear her mother's screams.
-O'Kelley, who remained in Susan's room and continued to assault the latter, went as far as to stab Susan three to four times in the chest and abdomen, and as a result of these injuries, Susan died.
+O'Kelley then stabbed Susan three to four times in the chest and abdomen, fatally wounding her.